Private equity in Italy: market and regulatory overview

 Other forms of buyer's protection include:

-An M&A insurance policy for the benefit of the acquirer.
+A mergers and acquisitions (M&A) insurance policy for the benefit of the acquirer.

 Interim covenants, which limit the seller's actions between signing and closing without the buyer's consent.
 Key areas are the buyer's control over debt, working capital, capital expenditure, litigation, personnel and M&A transactions involving the target company.